pyiron/pyiron_developer_tutorial/agenda.md

         - Greyed out -- Unused variables are easy to find
       - Introduce find/replace in files to rename functions `XY_energy` -> `xy_energy`
       - Introduce refactor menu: rename `XY_structure` to `xy_structure`
+        - Warning: Be careful with refactoring!
+It might operate on a wider scope than you expect.
+Show how to preview and how to read the preview
       - Import in notebook and re-run
       - Refactor out a minimization function
         - Note extra variable highlighting on `host`